 Sarah has recently been accepted to Tufts University in Medford, Massachusetts.
 She will be starting at this university in fall 2016.
 Congratulations, Sarah!

-American Phytopathological Society National Meeting in 2015, the Pennsylvania Academy of Science in Doylestown, Pa. in 2016, and then attended the IUP hosted Commonwealth of Pennsylvania University Biologists in 2015 and two Graduate Scholars Fora.
+presentations at the American Phytopathological Society National Meeting in 2015, the Pennsylvania Academy of Science in Doylestown, Pa. in 2016, and then attended the IUP hosted Commonwealth of Pennsylvania University Biologists in 2015 and two Graduate

 He also served as a biology faculty member for the Regional Mathematics and Science Center at Frostburg State University in summer 2015 which preceded the part-time temporary faculty position held within IUP’s Biology Department in fall 2015.

-he has accepted a full-ride offer from the University of Louisville doctoral program in Microbiology and Immunology, where he hopes to extrapolate the molecular mechanisms of vesicular trafficking and manipulation of such in pathogenesis.
+careers.
+Additionally, he has accepted a full-ride offer from the University of Louisville doctoral program in Microbiology and Immunology, where he hopes to extrapolate the molecular mechanisms of vesicular trafficking and manipulation of such in

 March 2016: Vishal Keshari has recently accepted a job at Wyss Institute for Biologically Inspired Engineering at Harvard University.
 Vishal will be joining a team of robotic engineers, bio engineers, and developmental biologists to create a micro-injector

 that will perform automated micro-injections on frog (X. laevis) embryos for high throughput drug screening and developmental studies.

 Congratulations to Kara Doms for getting into Ross University School of Veterinary Medicine!